-- Smoking (including the use of e-cigarettes) parents will be notified in all cases suspension.
+- Smoking (including the use of e-cigarettes) parents will be notified in all cases.
+This will result in a suspension.
 Any subsequent occasions could result in a longer suspension. - Truancy parents will be contacted by the Attendance Officer by phone/text in all cases.
 If a student truants from a lesson (including Form Time) then they will spend their break/lunch or after College in detention to catch up on any work missed.
-If a student persistently truants, the Principal will consider issuing a Penalty Notice (please see Attendance Policy for further information). - 3.7 Use of mobile phones in the building the phone will be confiscated and handed into reception.
-Students will receive a strike on their CONDUCT Card.
+If a student persistently truants, the Principal could consider issuing a Penalty Notice (please see Attendance Policy for further information). - 3.7 Use of mobile phones in the building the phone will be confiscated and handed into reception.
+Students that repeatedly use phones inappropriately will have to hand their phone in in the morning and collect at the end of the day.
+In lessons, teachers will explicitly give permission for their educational use if needed.
+If seen in a lesson, phones will be confiscated and handed into reception.